Data Collection Methods

 Watch Directory

-You can monitor a network location that hosts log files copied from a specified directory on a local or remote host.
+You can monitor a network location that hosts log files that were copied from a specified directory.
+You can perform this monitoring on either a local host or remote host: this is called a watch directory.

-Use this collection method for log files that "roll over" into new files, such as Microsoft DHCP or IIS log files used in OWA/ActiveSync.
+Use this collection method for log files that roll over into new files, such as Microsoft DHCP, Microsoft DNS, or IIS log files used in OWA/ActiveSync.

 The default option for the scan interval is 30 seconds, but that can be adjusted during configuration.

 During configuration, you must specify a path for the directory.
-The options are Shared Remote Directory (the default option) or Local Folder.
+Select from the following options for more information:

-With the Local Folder option, you can specify a local folder path or a Windows UNC (Universal Naming Convention) path to a hosted network drive.
+- Local Folder - Specify a local folder path or a Windows UNC (Universal Naming Convention) path to a hosted network drive.
 If the directory contains other files, enter a file pattern to specify which files InsightIDR should collect from the Directory.

 Watch Directory specifications

-• Watch Directory supports SMB v1 (CIFS) and SMB v2.
+- Watch Directory supports SMB v1 (CIFS), SMB v2, and SMB v3.
 InsightIDR requires packet signing for SMB2 connections.

 Watch Directory or Tail File?